SweJob/Projektet/README.md

 - Any output from client is put in a response-list.
 This list is continously monitored and sent to the server, when there is a connection.
 The server prints this in the output window.
 If the connection breaks while the client is running, the list will keep getting entries that will be sent as soon as the connection is back up again.
 - Both client and server will try to reestablish a connection if it's lost.

 ### Usage for the overall project
+For more details, look in each separete tools README.md.
+[List of tools are here](#table-of-tools-and-requirements)
-1. Start the server, binding it to a network interface that is able to communicate witht he client
+1. Start the server, binding it to a network interface that is able to communicate with the client
 2. Start the client, telling it the IP address of the server
 3. **User interaction**
    1. Enter commands at the command prompt in the server